 Imagine the hands reaching into that spacecraft and pulling out Bach’s music.

-When the two Voyager Spaceships launched in 1977, bound for unfathomably distant, unknown stars, there was more music by Bach tucked inside, than by…Continue
+When the two Voyager Spaceships launched in 1977, bound for unfathomably distant, unknown stars, there was more music by Bach tucked inside, than by anybody else.
+They chose Bach to tell the universe who we were.
+To tell the universe we here…Continue

 "Because if I end the story, I will fade to black.
 So make your own damn ending.
 I don’t remember.
 Yeah.
 That’s it.
 I don’t remember how it ended.”

 The old man whispering a rumbling stream of words in a voice like thunder that had forgotten how to roar.
-The inside of the neighborhood tavern…Continue
+The inside of the neighborhood tavern holding smoke and memories.
+A bartender hovered in the…Continue

 Added by Chicago Guy on March 5, 2013 at 10:01am — No Comments

 Does anyone know the email for The Vatican Human Resources Department?
-I want to send in an application for Willie B.…Continue
+I want to send in an application for Willie B.

 Inspired by Chicago radio legend Terri Hemmert . . .

-One hundred years from right now, on the 170th anniversary of George Harrison’s birth, a circle of tiny kids sitting on the floor of a classroom will be led by a smiling Second…Continue
+One hundred years from right now, on the 170th anniversary of George Harrison’s birth, a circle of tiny kids sitting on the floor of a classroom will be led by a smiling Second Grade Teacher in singing,

 FORGIVING JESSE JACKON JR.?